jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 You now have FastQ files for several of the metagenome datasets.

 Unfortunately, some of the metagenomes are stored in the JGI database, and there is not a simple programmatic way to download these.
 See `metagenome_data_accessions_jgi.tsv` for the IMG Genome IDs of each of these metagenomes, if you wish to manually download them.
+In my case, when I downloaded the files, they were in interleaved FastQ format, and I had to de-interleave the FastQ files before starting ATLAS.

 To download the metatranscriptome data from NCBI, repeat the above code block using the `metatranscriptome_data_accessions.tsv` file in place of `metagenome_data_accessions_ncbi.tsv`.